Sithi uhm ingonyama." note

 - Man Hug: Rafiki and Mufasa at the beginning before Simon is revealed (both to the audience and then to the Pridelands) and then Rafiki and Simba at the end before Simba ascends Pride Rock.

-- Mean Character, Nice Actor: In the Outtakes short in the 3D release, Scar and the hyenas get in on the fun.
+- Mean Character, Nice Actor: In-Universe example: In the Outtakes short in the 3D release, Scar and the hyenas get in on the fun.
 The hyenas are also frequent guests in House of Mouse.

 - Meaningful Echo:

 - "Run...
 Run away... and NEVER return."
 Scar to Child!Simba, then Adult!Simba to Scar once he catches on to the deception